-Don't worry: You can have your drink and diet, too.
-When you are watching your weight, there are plenty of options to keep your drinks low cal, low carb and low sugar.
+Don’t worry: You can have your drink and diet, too.
+When you are watching your weight, there are plenty of healthy summer cocktails to keep your drinks low cal, low carb and low sugar.

-"One of the biggest misconceptions about liquor is that different liquors will have a different calorie value — but in reality, liquors of the same proof contain the same number of calories," explains Lianne Adamczyk — an award-winning, Orlando-based event and cocktail manager, who has recently been featured in The Tasting Panel magazine.
-"A typical 1.5-ounce serving of a spirit at 86 proof is 104 calories, regardless of which spirit it is.
-So dieters shouldn't feel restricted to vodka sodas, you can just as easily have a tequila and soda or whiskey soda and accomplish the same lower calorie, low-sugar/carb option."
+“One of the biggest misconceptions about liquor is that different liquors will have a different calorie value — but in reality, liquors of the same proof contain the same number of calories,” explains Lianne Adamczyk — an award-winning, Orlando-based event and cocktail manager, who has been featured in The Tasting Panel magazine.
+“A typical 1.5-ounce serving of a spirit at 86 proof is 104 calories, regardless of which spirit it is.
+So dieters shouldn’t feel restricted to vodka sodas, you can just as easily have a tequila and soda or whiskey soda and accomplish the same lower calorie, low-sugar/carb option.”

 But, what happens when the ice-cold mojito is just screaming your name?
 Adamczyk tells SheKnows, “I’m a big fan of cocktails that use fresh fruit or honey for sweetness.
 While honey still processes in the body as sugar, the more complex nature of honey means that your body has to do more work to break it down.
 Instead of simple syrup [sugar water] in your mojito, consider muddling fresh watermelon in with the mint next time.”

-Dr. Robert Huizenga, or “Dr. H” — an Internist and Associate Professor of Clinical Medicine at UCLA and health expert for 16 seasons of The Biggest Loser, author and professor at University of California, Los Angeles — also gave SheKnows a few tips.
+Dr. Robert Huizenga, or “Dr. H” — an Internist and Associate Professor of Clinical Medicine at UCLA and health expert for 17 seasons of The Biggest Loser — also gave SheKnows a few tips.

 So, let's get specific now: What are the absolute healthiest cocktails to order?
 Adamczyk gives us her top five — and her insider secrets on why.